How Long Will it Take For Strawberries to Grow in My Garden?

-Several factors can hinder or prolong the maturity of strawberries.
+Several factors can prolong or hinder the maturity of strawberries.
 Furthermore, you might have big strawberry plants but no fruits.
 The root of the problem can range from inappropriate watering and poor growing conditions.

 Some of the factors that prolong strawberry maturation and fruit production include:

 Although strawberries grow almost anywhere, they prefer soil with proper drainage and a combination of both cool and warm environmental conditions.
 In case they fall short of these conditions, it will take them too long to mature.

 Plants grown in hot conditions don’t produce good berries.
 However, suppose a cold snap occurs when the plants are in blossom; open blossoms will be damaged; thus, the produce will be low.